OSHA First Responder Operations Training (8 Hour)

 The structure and objectives of this online training course are centered around the requirements outlined in the HAZWOPER regulation.
 Each unit is based on one or more of the following requirements.
 Upon completion of this program, the participants will have demonstrated the following.
 Students will have demonstrated the following abilities and knowledge upon completion of this program:

 - An understanding of what a hazardous substances is, and the risks associated with them in an incident.
 29 CFR, Part 1910.120(q)(6)(i)(A)

 - An understanding of the potential outcomes associated with an emergency created when hazardous substances are present.
 29 CFR, Part 1910.120(q)(6)(i)(B)

 - The capability to identify the presence of hazardous substances in an emergency.
 29 CFR, Part 1910.120(q)(6)(i)(C)

 - Ability to use and select identify a hazardous substance, if possible.
 29 CFR, Part 1910.120(q)(6)(i)(D)

-- What to do in a suspicious situation.
+- An understanding of what to do in a suspicious situation.

 - Knowledge of the basic hazard and risk assessment methods and techniques.
 29 CFR, Part 1910.120(q)(6)(ii)(A)